Transcorp Hilton Abuja Receives Global Accolades

 He further added that they are committed to offering an unwavering topnotch customer service and experience.

-Also commenting on this feat, Director of Sales, Transcorp Hilton Abuja, Daniel F. Ekun said: “Our guests remain the greatest beneficiaries of these achievements as we are challenged to consistently exceed their expectations and deliver world class experiences to them”.
+Also commenting on this feat, Director of Sales, Transcorp Hilton Abuja, Daniel Ekun said: “Our guests remain the greatest beneficiaries of these achievements as we are challenged to consistently exceed their expectations and deliver world class experiences to them.”

-“No hotel can succeed without loyal guests so we deeply appreciate the patronage from our esteemed guests and are determined more than ever to exceed their expectations by providing exceptional services.”